 18th century clothing was often closed with pins or lacing (or buttons or hooks & eyes).
 If lacing was used, it was usually spiral lacing, not crisscross lacing.
 For spiral lacing, two of the lacing holes at the beginning and end are spaced closer together.
 Here are different kinds of spiral lacing, as well as examples of spiral lacing from the 14th till the 18th century.

 To close your stays or jacket with spiral lacing, tie a knot or loop at the beginning.
-You can either begin at the bottom or at the top (I find it easier to begin at the top).
-I’m using a large, blunt sewing needle to help threading the ribbon through the eyelets.
-Then you begin lacing in a ‘spiral motion’: down one eyelet, up one eyelet, down one eyelet … So there’s no crossing of the cord from the inside to the outside.
+You can either begin at the bottom or at the top (I find it easier to begin at the bottom).
+Either use a large blunt sewing needle or a metal aglet to help threading the ribbon through the eyelets.
+Then lace the stays or jacket in a ‘spiral motion’: down the eyelet on one side, up the eyelet on the other side, down the eyelet on the first side and so on.
+So there’s no crossing of the lacing cord.
 At the end, tie a knot or loop.